What are the Reporting Requirements under the Uniform Credentialing Act?

 Protecting Your License and Credentials

 The manner in which a criminal case is handled can make a significant difference in safeguarding a professional’s license.
 Failing to self-report can result in fines and sanctions but worst of all, it can lead to the suspension or revocation of a license.
-Berry Law Firm understands this risk and the negative impact it can have on a hard-earned career.
-If you work in a profession subject to Uniform Credentialing Act and have questions about self-reporting a criminal charge please contact Berry Law Firm.
+Berry Law understands this risk and the negative impact it can have on a hard-earned career.
+If you work in a profession subject to Uniform Credentialing Act and have questions about self-reporting a criminal charge please contact Berry Law.